otrv4/otrv4/otrv4.md

   This TLV should have the 'IGNORE_UNREADABLE' flag set.

 Type 3: SMP Message 2
   The value represents the second message in an instance of the SMP.
+This TLV should have the 'IGNORE_UNREADABLE' flag set.

 Type 4: SMP Message 3
   The value represents the third message in an instance of the SMP.
+This TLV should have the 'IGNORE_UNREADABLE' flag set.

 Type 5: SMP Message 4
   The value represents the final message in an instance of the SMP.
+This TLV should have the 'IGNORE_UNREADABLE' flag set.

 Type 6: SMP Abort Message
   If the user cancels the SMP prematurely or encounters an error in the